 1 | Baja California coachwhip |

 Probably the most commonly sighted snake in Baja California by ordinary people.
-Masticophis fuliginosus belongs to the same family as the US coachwhip (a notoriously fast snake).
-It’s a non-venomous snake, yet highly alert and ready to bite interlopers.
+Masticophis fuliginosus belongs to the same genus as the US coachwhip (a notoriously fast snake).
+It’s a non-venomous species, yet highly aware and alert, and always ready to bite interlopers with the slightest excuse.

-The Baja California coachwhip is shorter than the US version, averaging at 62-132cm.
+The Baja California coachwhip is shorter than the US version, at an average of 62-132cm, but still reaches a maximum of 184.5cm.
 This snake has two colour phases: 1) yellow with dark zigzagging bands, and 2) dark brown all over, with light edges to scales.

 2 | Baja California rattlesnake |

 Baja California’s main venomous snake.
-Unlike the red diamond rattlesnake, this species doesn’t cross the border into US California, and is found only in Mexico.
+Unlike the red diamond rattlesnake, this species doesn’t quite cross the border into US California, but they come very close.
+This rattlesnake is found in virtually all of Baja California, but is most abundant in the southern half.

 Crotalus enyo is far from the worst rattlesnake, as they have a small venom yield of just 31mg, compared to a western diamondback at over 175mg.
 Two studies have been conducted on their diet.
 One recorded 60.3% mammals, 33.3% reptiles, and 6.4% centipedes, while a 2016 study from the cape region was more tilted towards mammals at 83.3%, versus reptiles at 16.7%.
 Both studies found that spiny pocket mice were a popular prey.